 Information Delivery is the provision of information to consumers.
 Consumers include internal and external constituents – internal business users and external stakeholders like customers or regulatory bodies.
 It is important that the BI capability deliver information on a steady cadence of delivery – new information is delivered every 90 days in a mature program.
 The information delivery plan is governed by the Roadmap through program governance mechanisms.
 This component includes training on the presentation tools and initial information use guidelines and procedures.

 Information use is the most complex and customized step of the IUI Incremental Approach.
 It involves changing information use so that fact based decision making becomes pervasive across all levels of the organization.
+This could be as simple as the development of real time dashboards to as complex as providing input to a lights-out just in time supply chain.
 It is important to understand that the value of the information asset is only realized if the information is used to improve a process or support an optimal, fact-based decision.

 Information use begins by enabling simple comparative analysis across functional silos of the business in a transparent and consistent way.
+Dashboards and other data visualization tools are often employed.
 Later stages of Information Use begin to bring in concepts of data mining, forecasting and statistical analysis.
 It touches upon modelling different facets of the business in order to measure and optimize process and performance as a precursor to a performance management program.